fastlane/fastlane/internal/notes/ci_and_developer_config.md

 | 8 | 50s | | |
 | 12 | **41s** | | |

 Four workers is the knee on both runners.
 Six on macOS is worse than four, which is a three core runner being asked to run six workers that each drag an `xcodebuild` child along with them.
+The macOS column is single runs and the 151s in it is a lucky one; the five sample table below is the honest version, and 151s should not be quoted on its own.

 The single run those first macOS figures came from was not enough to say so with confidence.
 Across five runs of the same commit: